 By now the list of famous guest stars that had appeared with the local players was impressive.
 Among them were Ellen Terry, Gertrude Kingston, Ethel Barrymore, Emanuel and Hedwig Reicher, David Bispham and Eric Blind.
 Despite the fame of the headliners, the audiences in the packed house continued to be charged the same admission.

 Cutting-edge playwrights also made their mark on the Neighborhood Playhouse.
 Several of Lord Dunsany’s plays premiered here.
-In 1917 Constance D’Arcy Mackay, in her The Little Theatre in the United States, noted that the Neighborhood Players had staged the first production of his A Night at the Inn, “termed by many critics the greatest one-act play written by any author in the last ten years.”
+In 1917 playwright Constance D’Arcy Mackay noted in her The Little Theatre in the United States that the Neighborhood Players had staged the first production of his A Night at the Inn, “termed by many critics the greatest one-act play written by any author in the last ten years.”

 Earlier that year, in January, trouble came when police raided a Sunday performance and arrested Bessie Kaplan, the treasurer, for violating the Sabbath law.
 The law prohibited Sunday entertainments “which are serious interruptions of the repose and religious liberty of the community.”
 (The law did not take into account the fact that the Jewish Sabbath was on Saturday, not Sunday; and that the majority of the neighborhood residents were Jewish.)
 On January 30 Lillian Wald and one of the Lewisohn sisters appeared before Magistrate Breen in the Essex Market Court.